Roman-Lim10/AI-wallet/README.md

-AI Wallet
 AI Wallet is a full-stack web app that analyzes any Ethereum wallet and uses a language model to explain its on-chain behavior in plain English.

-Built for the "Create your Agentic Future" Hackathon, this project showcases how AI agents can interpret blockchain data for transparency, insight, and user-friendly interaction.
+Built for the "Create your Agentic Future" Hackathon for Encode AI, this project showcases how AI agents can interpret blockchain data for transparency, insight, and user-friendly interaction.

-Features
+Features:
 Enter any Ethereum wallet address
 Fetches recent transactions from Etherscan
 Uses AI (via Hugging Face) to summarize activity Displays wallet ETH balance
 Clean, responsive user interface

 How It Works
 User enters an Ethereum wallet address in the web interface The backend: